 Ready to begin but not sure where or how to start?
 Go online: A number of free resources are available.
 Start by researching beginner guided meditation videos or podcasts, or checking out available smartphone apps.
 Consider the following videos, podcasts, and apps as you explore meditation for the first time:

-Meditation Apps, Podcasts, and Websites to Get Your Started
+Meditation Apps, Podcasts, and Websites to Get You Started

-Headspace.
-The Headspace app is available for iPhone and Android users, and when you sign up, you get your first 10 sessions free.
+The Headspace app is available for iPhone and Android users.
+When you sign up, you get your first 10 sessions free.
 After that, unlimited meditation sessions are available for a monthly fee.
 The app also allows you to track your progress and view your accomplishments.

-Soundrown.
-Ambient noise helps filter out the auditory distractions that often lead to wandering (or negatively spiraling) thoughts, so the free tracks for instant listening available through the Soundrown website—which also can be found on the SoundCloud platform—offers focus-friendly sounds on-demand .
+Ambient noise helps filter out the auditory distractions that often lead to wandering (or negatively spiraling) thoughts.
+The free tracks for instant listening available through the Soundrown website—which also can be found on the SoundCloud platform—offers focus-friendly sounds on-demand.

-Calm.
-The popular Calm app providers a strong foundation for mindfulness beginners and is focused on getting better sleep and having less stress.
+The popular Calm app providers a strong foundation for mindfulness beginners.
+It is focused on getting better sleep and having less stress.
 There are over 100 guided meditations plus their unique “sleep stories” feature, in which “soothing tales [are] read by well-known voices” help you unwind and fall into a deep sleep.

 Meditation for Beginners